bstopp/puppet-aem/README.md

 Required.
 Sets the means by which to persist the configuration.
 Valid options:  `console` or `file`. `console` will use API calls to the OSGi Web Console. `file` will persist to a properties file in the *crx-quickstart/install* folder.

 ##### `user`
 Optional.
-Sets the user for for file ownership.
+Sets the user for file ownership.
 Valid options: any valid user.
 Default: `aem`.

 ##### `username`
 Required if **type** == `console`.
 Sets the user for accessing the OSGI console.
 Valid options: any valid user.

 #### Define: `aem::service`

 Manages the AEM daemon.
-Creating a definition for this is not necesary unless the `aem::instance`'s *manage_service* is **false**.
+Creating a definition for this is not necessary unless the `aem::instance`'s *manage_service* is **false**.
 For examples, see the [wiki](docs/AEM-Service.md)

 **Parameters within `aem::service`:**